cloudogu/smeagol/docs/architecture.md

    * `com.cloudogu.smeagol.repository.infrastructure`
    * `com.cloudogu.smeagol.repository.domain`

+### JavaScript (src/main/js)

+* Shared Kernel: The js files directly under js
+* Bounded Contexts map to folders, e.g.:
+   * `repository`
+   * `wiki`
+* Containers, components and __modules__ are mapped to sub folders of each Bounded Context.

 ### Technical Terms

-* Repository: repository in terms of DDD for accessing -> Note: We also have a domain object called repository referring to a Git or SCMManager repository
+* Repository: repository in terms of DDD for accessing -> Note: We also have a domain object called repository referring to a Git or SCM-Manager repository
 * Controller: REST Controller, i.e. endpoint (returns Resources).
 * Resource: DTO that maps entity to the REST interface (returned by a Controller)